Maryville-SP2018-ISYS-120-1W/hello-world-example-jtownsend1969/readme.md

-# Hello World!
-## Week 1 Lecture Development Example
+# Week 1 Lecture Development Example: Hello World!

 ### Lecture Development Examples Overview

 The purpose of lecture development examples is for you, the instructor, to have a finished application that is appropriate for you to build in class.
 This repository is the finished product.
 The expectation is that you would construct this, from scratch, with the students.